carmenbianca/report-liferay/report.md

 all \gls{outbound} Java and JavaScript code in Liferay Portal has had its licensing presentation adjusted to fit industry best-practices laid out in Liferay's \gls{outbound} licensing policy.

+Of the sub-goals described in section \ref{goal-inbound}, the optional sub-goal of unifying the licensing header for the community and enterprise version of Liferay Portal has not been met due to internal reasons.
+The other goals from section \ref{goals} have all been met.

+### Stages

 Each stage of the project sufficiently informed the next.